Overview

 Extra Luggage

 If you have extra luggage, it should be locked in your car or stored at your hotel.
-It is an option to leave extra luggage at the Galice Resort.
+It is an option to leave extra luggage at the La Quinta Inn & Suites.

 Valuables

-We recommend you leave your valuables at home.
-For personal items like wallets, purses and cell phones, we recommend leaving them in the locked luggage room at the Galice Resort.
+We recommend that you leave your valuables at home.
+For personal items like wallets, purses, and cell phones, we recommend leaving them in the locked luggage room at the La Quinta Inn & Suites.

 In reviewing your statement, you’ll note a $1/person/day donation to American Rivers, a non-profit conservation organization dedicated to Wild and Scenic Rivers.
-One-hundred percent of these funds go directly to American Rivers, and your contribution is tax-deductible.
-This donation is voluntary and may be removed from your invoice if you choose not to participate.
+One hundred percent of these funds go directly to the organization, and your contribution is tax-deductible.
+This donation is voluntary.
 Please notify our office if you would prefer to delete the donation from your balance.

 Terms & Conditions